F. H. Faulding & Co: History

 The company expanded under the two brothers.
 In 1890 they founded a branch in rented premises in Perth, and from 1894 under the management of Walter Wesley Garner, it thrived and expanded, later setting up a warehouse and laboratory in Murray Street.
 A Sydney branch was founded in 1899 in O'Connell Street under J. P. Gold, and in Newcastle under J. P. F. Gwynne.
 Later W. J. Scammell took charge and a factory was built in Redfern.

-Alfred F. Scammell & R.G.
-Scammell (sons of L.R.
-Scammell), and Rupert Boswood Scammell & George Vance Scammell (b.
-1903) (sons of W.J.
-Scammell), became directors of the company, the latter two at the Sydney branch.
+Alfred F. Scammell & R. G. Scammell (sons of L. R. Scammell), and Rupert Boswood Scammell & George Vance Scammell (born 1903) (sons of W. J. Scammell), became directors of the company, the latter two at the Sydney branch.
 The former two moved to Sydney in 1911.

-In June 1921 Faulding & Co. became a private company, with L.R.
-Scammell as chairman and managing director.
+In June 1921 Faulding & Co. became a private company, with L. R. Scammell as chairman and managing director.
 He continued to run the firm's affairs until 1935.
 Day-to-day management then passed to his elder son Alfred, but Luther remained chairman of directors until his death in 1940.

 In 1971 Faulding's purchased Jasol Chemical Products, an Adelaide manufacturer of unsophisticated but effective and popular sterilising and cleaning agents.

 Dr. Ed Tweddell was appointed managing director in 1988 and entered into a joint venture with CSIRO to develop new drugs under Keating government's "Factor f" scheme, and later the Pharmaceutical Industry Investment Program.
 In 1999, Fauldings were promised $40 million in federal funding over five years in return for industry development.
 Faulding Pharmaceuticals expanded its northern hemisphere operations and in 2001 the Mayne Nickless group (as Mayne Pharma) took over the company, whereupon Tweddell resigned from the board.
 Mayne Pharma was bought out in 2007 by the US Hospira conglomerate, which in turn was acquired by Pfizer in 2015.
-Despite initially announcing plans to invest in the manufacturing facility at Thebarton in 2016, In February 2017 the corporation announced its intention to close it by the end of 2021.
+Despite initially announcing plans to invest in the manufacturing facility at Thebarton in 2016, in February 2017 the corporation announced its intention to close it by the end of 2021.

 Manufacturing and laboratory facilities

-Two of the Faulding company's major innovations were the development of a process for distillation of eucalyptus oil, and the development of the test for determining the eucalyptol content of the oil.
+Two of the Faulding company's major innovations were a process for distillation of eucalyptus oil, and a test for determining the eucalyptol content of the oil.
 Faulding's success was founded on eucalyptus oil, which formed the basis of an antiseptic marketed as "Solyptol" (for soluble eucalyptus oil).
 The test became the industry standard, and the British Pharmacopoeia standard method in 1898.
 Other well-known products were Milk Emulsion (a pleasant alternative to cod-liver oil), Solyptol Soap, (which won a gold medal at the Franco-British Exhibition in London in 1908), Solyptol disinfectant, junket tablets, cordials, essential oils for perfumery and reagents such as Epsom salts, most produced in its factory in Thebarton on the land once occupied by Bean Brothers' tannery.
-In 1962 Fauldings were listed as having factories and laboratories in the area bounded by Holland St, Winwood St, Reid St and Beans Rd (now Dew St), Thebarton.
+In 1962 Fauldings were listed as having factories and laboratories in the area bounded by Holland St, Winwood St, Reid St and Beans Rd (now Dew St.), Thebarton.